kgarchie/Warigo/README.md

 ## Getting Started

-This document wiil guide you through the process of setting up the project on your local machine.
+This document will guide you through the process of setting up the project on your local machine.

 ### Steps